pythonindia/inpycon2019/faq.md

     min presentations, that is presented to the entire conference crowd, a great way to get a message across to the entire audience.

-  * Sponsor stalls are where you can meet companies that support the conference, use Python, and are looking for Python developers.
-Visit their stalls to get to know more about them, and the openings in their organization.
+  * Sponsor stalls are where you can meet companies supporting the conference.
+These companies use Python and are looking for Python developers.
+You can visit their stalls to get to know more about them, and the openings in their organization.

 The Workshop Day is on Oct 14, 2019 at the IITM Research Park.
 (Please note that Workshop overlaps with Devsprints) On the workshop day,